HUPO-PSI/mzQC/doc/multi-run.mzQC.md

 Here, we describe an mzQC JSON document used to convey QC data which is computed on a set of runs, i.e. is **only interpretable in the context of this set** (group).
-Of course, QC metrics which refer to each run individually can also be stored, also in the same mzQC file (see our example single-run.mzQC.md on how to do that), but this example is about group/set metrics.
+Of course, QC metrics which refer to each run individually can also be stored, also in the same mzQC file (see our example individual-runs.mzQC.md on how to do that), but this example is about group/set metrics.

 Find the complete example file at the bottom of this document or in the example folder.

-The basic structure of our mzQC file is identical to the `single-run.mzQC` example, i.e. the documents main anchor is between the outer curly brackets:
+The basic structure of our mzQC file is identical to the `individual-runs.mzQC` example, i.e. the documents main anchor is between the outer curly brackets:
 ```
 { "mzQC":